Georgia Vital Record

 Where Valid All Hague Apostille Convention countries

-Key Rule for Georgia Birth Certificates
+Key Rule for Georgia Death Certificates

-To obtain an apostille on a Georgia birth certificate, you must use an official certified copy issued by the Georgia Department of Public Health (Vital Records) or a county vital records office.
+To obtain an apostille on a Georgia death certificate, you must use an official certified copy issued by the Georgia Department of Public Health (Vital Records) or a county vital records office.
 Hospital records, souvenir certificates, or photocopies will be rejected.

 • The certificate must bear the seal and signature of the state or county vital records official.